 - Ensure that specialisation and consolidation occur where this will provide better outcome and value

-The role of adult social care providers has been unfortunately minimised in the guidance which assumes that their role is on the Place-Based Partnerships (see below) by default.
+The role of adult social care providers is not as central as we would like in the guidance which assumes that their role is on the Place-Based Partnerships (see below) by default.
 It states: ‘Local authorities and social care providers will be able to work with provider collaboratives to share knowledge and engage in dialogue to better understand the impact that service transformations will have across all services, communities and populations.’

 Nevertheless, it is very clear that social care involvement in these Collaboratives will be essential if they are to meet their stated aims.
 The structures that allow collaborative work across Places and Systems also provide a useful means for social care to make its voice heard.
 This in turn strengthens the case for ICP representation.
 We need to ensure that social care providers take every opportunity to be involved.

-You may also want to read this useful briiefing from The King’s Fund.
+You may also want to read this useful briefing from The King’s Fund.

 The full guidance can be found here.